Architecture of Individuation (AOI)

 Configurations satisfying only stability are those at the low-permeability, moderate-coherence extreme: self-maintaining but experientially flat.
 Configurations satisfying only generativity but not stability would be maximally open and vulnerable but unable to maintain themselves — they dissolve before generating anything.

 The realized configurations are those satisfying both: coherent enough to persist, permeable enough to be nourished and challenged, vulnerable enough to care, and organized enough to develop.
-That intersection — not arbitrary, not exhaustive — is why these configurations rather than others.
+That intersection — neither arbitrary nor exhaustive — is what the analysis identifies as why these configurations rather than others, at IBC-candidate strength rather than deductive necessity.

 V. The Formal Signature

-The previous sections derived the structure of individuation from within the project’s consciousness-first ontology — working outward from what dissociation structurally requires.
-This section approaches from the other direction: what does the relationship between formalism and interiority look like from within the mathematical descriptions that physics provides?
+The previous sections worked from within the project’s consciousness-first ontology — outward from what dissociation structurally requires.
+This section approaches from the other direction: what does the relationship between formalism and interiority look like from within the mathematical descriptions physics provides?

 Two Gaps